osmandapp/web/main/docs/hiring/opengl-vulkan-dev.md

 - Working in a friendly and relaxed atmosphere created by a lot of bonding events and activities.

 ## What do we offer
+- Develop the best of the best 3D Offline Map application.
 - Competitive salary adequate to your skills and performance;
 - Flexible working hours;
 - 15 days of paid vacation + 15 days at your own expense;